 Key in a search term below to search our website.

-Placements within our museums are unpaid and arranged through academic organisations that have clear links with our aims and objectives.
+Placements within our museums are currently unpaid and arranged through academic organisations that have clear links with our aims and objectives.
 The placement is always made for an agreed period of time.
-A position is offered when a match is identified between projects or opportunities being available within our departments and the objectives of the applicant's course of study.
+A placement is offered when a match is identified between projects or opportunities being available within our departments and the objectives of the applicant's course of study.
 We will then arrange an informal interview, followed by the necessary reference and police checks.

 Undergraduate and Postgraduate placements (up to 20 contact days)